zerotier/ZeroTierOne/aes-gmac-siv/README.md

 AES-GMAC-SIV
 ======

+**DEPRECATION NOTICE: this mode has been deprecated in ZeroTier V2 via its secure session protocol.
+It is still included for use with older nodes but the V2 session protocol removes the advantage of a SIV mode and allows us to use more standard and faster simple AEAD modes like GCM.**

 This is a Rust implementation of AES-GMAC-SIV, a FIPS-compliant SIV AEAD construction for AES-256.
 An interface to simple AES-CTR mode is also included.

 It's implemented in terms of OpenSSL (libcrypto), macOS/iOS CryptoCore, or (soon) WinCrypt, with the latter two automatically selected at compile time on those platforms.